 All Minnesota state parks by region

-The following visual guide will help you determine what parks you might want to fit into a road trip, based on the part of Minnesota you are in or visiting.
-(Some parks fit into a couple of regions and are listed in both.)
-I’ve also included a few State Waysides and Scientific and Natural Areas that function much like a state park.
+The following visual guide will help you decide what parks you want to fit into a single road trip, based on where you are located in Minnesota or want to visit.
+(Some parks fit into multiple regions and are listed in both.)
+I’ve also included a few State Waysides, Scientific and Natural Areas, and State Recreation Areas, as many of these function much like a state park.

-Click on the map to open it in Google and start planning your trip.
+Open this map in Google and start planning your trip!

 A few state parks are right in the Twin Cities metro area.
 However, several others make easy day trips.